Notice of Annual General Meeting 2020

 Item 9b: appropriation of the Company’s profit or loss according to the adopted balance sheet

-The board proposes that of the net profits at the annual general meeting’s disposal, SEK 66,159,990 be paid as dividend and the remainder of approximately SEK 267,692,819 carried forward.
-The board thus proposes a dividend of SEK 0.60 per share and as the record date for the dividend the board proposes 29 April 2019.
-Subject to the resolution by the general meeting in accordance with this proposal, the cash dividend is expected to be distributed by Euroclear Sweden AB on 3 May 2019.
+The board proposes that of the net profits at the annual general meeting’s disposal, SEK 88,213,320 be paid as dividend and the remainder of approximately SEK 302,163,629 carried forward.
+The board thus proposes a dividend of SEK 0.80 per share, split in two payments of each SEK 0.40 per share.
+As the record date for the first payment the board proposes 8 May 2020, and subject to the resolution by the general meeting in accordance with this proposal, the cash dividend is expected to be distributed by Euroclear Sweden AB on 13 May 2020.
+As the record date for the second payment the board proposes 6 November 2020, and subject to the resolution by the general meeting in accordance with this proposal, the cash dividend is expected to be distributed by Euroclear Sweden AB on 11 November 2020.

 Item 14: Proposal for resolution on guidelines for remuneration to senior executives

 The board proposes that the annual general meeting resolve to adopt guidelines for remuneration to senior executives mainly in accordance with the following.

 These guidelines govern the remuneration for the CEO, also president of the Pricer group, and other members who, for the period during which these guidelines apply, are part of Pricer AB’s (“Pricer” or “company”) group management.
 These guidelines are applicable to remuneration agreed, and amendments to remuneration already agreed, after adoption of the guidelines by the annual general meeting 2020.
 These guidelines do not apply to any remuneration decided or approved by the general meeting, e.g. remuneration to the board of directors or share-related incentive programs.

 1. The guidelines’ promotion of the company’s business strategy, long-term interests and sustainability